Ashwi07/DotProduct-Task-Frontend/README.md

 After login is successful, token is stored in the cookies and used in all other api calls.
-If there is no token found then page re-routes to login page If an unknown url is searched then it shows Not found page
+If there is no token found then page re-routes to login page If an unknown url is searched then it shows Not found page Each month can have its own data and can be accessed by the date picker provided at the top of each page excluding globaal settings

 LLMs were used to help with the D3 graph creation and Floating Label input LLMs were also used for image generation for backgrouns and icons